mtxadmin/ublock/docs/hosts_file_performance_en.md

 #### Update 2023:
 Now on Windows systems Microsoft Antivirus actively protests against changing of the hosts file.
 In case of a small file, it just throws a "virus-like" notification and suggests user to rollback hosts file to default.
 In case of a relatively big file, it may conflict with network services and therefore render the system unusable.

 So, don't directly change hosts file on Windows system.
 Microsoft wants their telemetry up and running.
 But you can use intermediate tool like Pi-hole, external DNS or some different solution.
+If you have installed any other antivirus, then, of course, you can change hosts-file freely.